 Business-to-business practices are quite prevalent in a typical supply chain.
 There are so many companies whose functioning is based upon the purchase of components and products like raw materials or components from other companies.

 This interaction helps businesses in making the finished products that can finally be sold to the end-users via b2c business models.
 In the same way, when b2b communication takes place, employees of different companies communicate with each other via different communication channels.
-Company purchasing agent of one company communicating with a sales team member of another company can be one such example of b2c communication.
+A company purchasing agent of one company communicating with a sales team member of another company can be one such example of b2c communication.

 1. Recognizing Business-to-Business Relationships

 Because companies are more likely to acquire higher-priced goods and services and purchase more of them than consumers, the dollar value of business-to-business interactions is much larger than business-to-consumer transactions.
+For example, a business that sells office supplies can consider coworking businesses as their prospective customers.

 2. Business-to-Business Doesn’t Exclude Business-to-Consumer

+The term “business-to-business” does not exclude “business-to-consumer” transactions.
 A company that sells to companies can also sell to consumers directly.
 A bead maker who sells bulk beads to costume jewelry manufacturers may also package them in smaller numbers and offer them to crafters at craft stores.

 3. It’s About the Customer, Not the Transaction Size